land-rover/spatial-flow-network-analysis/README.md

 ![](https://i.ibb.co/KNdBwM5/basemap-blocks.png)

 Census blocks are statistical areas bounded by visible features such as roads, streams, and railroad tracks, and by nonvisible boundaries such as property lines, city, township, school district, county limits and short line-of-sight extensions of roads.
-They are generally small in size, as small as 30,000 square feet.
+They are generally small in size (as small as 30,000 square feet).
 In remote areas, however, census blocks may encompass hundreds of square miles.

-For readability, the census block centroids of the reference community have been tagged with markers.
+For readability, the census block centroids of the reference community have been tagged here with markers.

 * Convex Hull